 Currently, the A9 serves as the main route to and from Inverness along the NC500 for Easter Ross and The Black Isle, although visitors are being encouraged to take roads off the main route.
-Vehicles travelling the NC500 route south to Easter Ross, The Black Isle and Inverness from more northernly regions such as Tain and Caithness transit along the A9 link between Nigg Roundabout and the North Kessock Bridge.
-The Cromarty-Nigg ferry service provides an alternative route, via the B9175 to Nigg over the ferry to Cromarty where the A832 among and other routes can be followed through the Black Isle to re-join the A9.
+Vehicles currently travelling the NC500 route north to Easter Ross and The Black Isle from Inverness transit along on the A9 link between North Kessock Bridge and Nigg Roundabout.
+With the maintenance and expansion of the Cromarty-Nigg ferry service visitors may be encouraged to take the alternative routes from this link of the A9 to Cromarty via either the A832 or the B6163 via the B9169.
+An assessment by the CCDT identified a pinch point on the northern section of the A832 closest to the links area of the slipway at Cromarty.